8base/Documentation/docs/backend/8base-console-graphql-api-readme.md

 ### Fragments
 Queries can get verbose and unorganized.
-Fragment create a set of fields that can then be used to represent the defined set.
+Fragments create a set of fields that can then be used to represent the defined set.

 ```javascript